Dortmund awaits bomb disposals, two devices located | DW | 12.01.2020

 Police helicopters scanned Dortmund's Klinikviertel (clinic quarter) just southwest of its main rail station on Sunday to make sure everyone had left as told in a scheduled weekend operation.

 Dortmund city administration said suspected bomb remains had been confirmed by special disposal teams.
 Substrata searches to uncover two more possible devices were continuing.
-The situation remained "calm," the officials added.
+Barriers warned that "entry is forbidden as experts worked on defusing the first device found."

 Read more: Evacuations as Dortmund scans for suspected WWII bombs

-Starting Sunday, hundreds of clinic patients and senior citizens had been relocated.
-Several hundred residents unable to stay with relatives and friends had headed to an outlying school converted into a social center.
+Starting Saturday, hundreds of clinic patients and senior citizens had been relocated.
+Several hundred residents unable to stay with relatives and friends had headed to an outlying school converted into a social center by Sunday morning.

 Containers stacked as walls blocked streets to absorb potential blast waves.